Nick Senzel Player Props: Reds vs. Brewers

 Nick Senzel At The Plate

-- Senzel is batting .267 with eight doubles, four home runs and 18 walks.
+- Senzel has eight doubles, four home runs and 18 walks while batting .258.

+- Senzel has picked up a hit in 61.9% of his 42 games this year, with multiple hits in 28.6% of them.

-- Senzel has had at least one RBI in 48.8% of his games this year (20 of 41), with more than one RBI five times (12.2%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Senzel has driven in a run in 21 games this year (50.0%), including five games with more than one RBI (11.9%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.